campbe13/useful-scripts/README.md

 ## Not specific to any course

+* [gitlab and github specific](gitlab-github-scripts) General use, ex rsync, asciinema recording to date stamped file
 * [general use scripts](general) General use, ex rsync, asciinema recording to date stamped file
 * [just for fun scripts](not-useful) For fun, ex make the leds blink